chris-misa/contools-ping/README.md

 # Questions

+See discussion in main contools repo for script generalization.

 For current startHost.sh:
   1) Is 'time' reporting correct statistics: there should be socket snd/rcv, no?
   2) Can this script be generalized: execute an arbitrary procedure from